monsoonmaelstrom/book2/book2.md

 “What was all that about?”

-I shake my head too confused to answer.
+I shake my head, too confused to answer.

 “I went and talked to mom today,” he says.